 When you leave this world, you also leave all you have added to yourself.
 It is very useless in the beyond.
 When you go back to your Spiritual Family, what do you do with all this?
 It has no place there, no context.
-After all, if you do not have a body, there is not much to do, is there?
-It is lots of fun not having a body.
+After all, if you do not have a body, there isn’t much to do, is there?
+It is lots of fun not having a body!
 It seems terrifying to you because the body is such a refuge, but being without it is marvelous!
 You can still make appearances, you know, but you do not have this heavy sack to carry around night and day.
 You have to feed it all the time, make it beautiful and keep it comfortable.
-It is like caring for an infant that never grows up.
-Anyway, you will all find out what We mean at some point.
+It is like caring for an infant that never grows up!
+Anyway, you will all find out what I mean at some point.

 In The Greater Community Way of Knowledge, people begin to discern their Knowledge, to the extent to which they are aware of it, from other motivating factors in their mind and in their environment.
 This process takes a great deal of time, but the results are very immediate.
 Here you are able to make very intelligent decisions at the outset which reflect your Knowledge.
 The only difficulty is when your Knowledge is in conflict with what you want.
 Then Knowledge must wait.

 You still feel that you must have what you want in order to find out if you really want it.
 It is very confusing to have what you want if it is not in true alignment with your Knowledge.
 It produces great discomfort.
 As you begin to have experiences of Knowledge, you will begin to see how uncomfortable it is to want things without Knowledge.
-This contrast between being at home in yourself and being estranged from yourself is very, very important because it illustrates everything We are speaking of purely within the realm of your own experience.
-It is so obvious.
+This contrast between being at home in yourself and being estranged from yourself is very, very important because it illustrates everything I am speaking of purely within the realm of your own experience.
+You cannot miss it.
 In time, you will see that your happiness increases as you come closer to Knowledge and decreases as you go away from it.
-Then naturally you will want to be closer to it increasingly.
+Then, naturally, you will want to be closer to it increasingly.

-Knowledge is your true mind.
+Knowledge is your True Mind.
 It makes decisions, important ones.
 It moves you to do things.
 It does not think like your personal mind thinks.
 It is very quiet.
 When you become quiet, you will be able to experience its greatness.
 All intelligent beings in physical life, both here and in other worlds, possess Knowledge.
-When Knowledge and relationships begin to make sense to you, you will not engage with others out of ambition or for temporary happiness.
+When Knowledge and relationships begin to make sense to you, you will not get together with others out of ambition or for temporary happiness.
 You will allow your natural alignment with others to occur.
-You will become engaged with each other very, very naturally, and you will have relationships of an enduring quality and depth that reflect the kind of happiness of which We are speaking.
+You will become engaged with each other very, very naturally, and you will have relationships of an enduring quality and depth which reflect the kind of happiness of which I am speaking.

 The pursuit of that which endures is very different from the pursuit of that which merely stimulates or excites.
 As you seek for that which endures, you realize that you endure with it, and the fear of death begins to leave you.
 You begin to value different things.
 You seek intimacy.
 You seek quiet.
 You seek inspiration.
 You seek companionship.
 You seek community and family.
 You seek health.